Info

 GB200 Blackwell

-The coming Nvidia GB200 Grace-Blackwell Superchip has truly amazing specs to show off.
-GPTshop.ai systems with Nvidia GB200 Grace-Blackwell will arrive January 2025.
-Be one of the first in the world to get a GB200 desktop/workstation.
+The Nvidia GB200 Grace-Blackwell Superchip has truly amazing specs to show off.
+GPTshop.ai systems with Nvidia GB200 Grace-Blackwell are available now.
+GB300 Blackwell Ultra will be available in Q4 2025.
+Be one of the first in the world to get a GB200 or GB300 desktop/workstation.
 Order now!

 Compute performance of one GB200